-The above-described bituminous pavement rejuvenator is described in U.S. Pat.
+The above-described bituminous pavement rejuvenator is itself an ingredient in the pavement dressing conditioner described in U.S. Pat.
 No. 3,261,269.
 The pavement dressing conditioner can be applied to asphalt, concrete and other paved surfaces and contains "road tar" and coal tar solvent in addition to bituminous pavement rejuvenator.
-When used to treat paved surfaces, this admixture is believed to restore the resilience of pavement which has otherwise started to harden and to crack, so as to prevent further cracking and even to restore the ability for self-healing of cracks to the existing pavement.
+When used to treat paved surfaces, this admixture is believed to restore the resilience of pavement which has otherwise started to harden and to crack, so as to prevent further cracking and 5 even to restore the ability for self-healing of cracks to the existing pavement.